successPhil/Intro-OOP/Java/exercise03/README.md

 20. Once you have created all methods, run your tests, and take a screen-shot of your output to include with your project.
 Text output is OK, does not have to be a screen-shot.

 21. Create javadoc comments for the PlayerPiece class.
 You should comment the class itself, every method, every parameter, and every return value in this class.
 You can select Tools → Project Documentation or just press (ctrl + j) to view your current documentation.
 The GameBoard class has already been commented for you.
 If a box pops up asking to view or regenerate, make sure you click “regenerate”.
 This will recreate the javadocs based on the javadoc comments that you place within your code.
-(You can access a commented version of GameBoard.java.txt under the Lab04 heading.
+(You can access a commented version of GameBoard.java.txt under the exercise03/GameBoard.java.
 We do not need this class to complete this lab however, so it is not included in your BlueJ project).